psevestre/openid-fapi/FAPI_2_0_Baseline_Profile.md

  1. shall use the authorization code grant described in [@!RFC6749]
  2. shall use pushed authorization requests according to [@I-D.ietf-oauth-par]
- 3. shall support sender-constrained access tokens using Mutual TLS as described in [@!RFC8705]
+ 3. shall support sender-constrained access tokens using one of the following methods:
+    -  MTLS as described in [@!RFC8705]
+    -  DPoP as described in [@I-D.draft-ietf-oauth-dpop]
  4. shall support client authentication using one of the following methods:
-    1. Mutual TLS for OAuth Client Authentication as specified in section 2 of [@!RFC8705]
+    - MTLS as specified in section 2 of [@!RFC8705]
-    2. `private_key_jwt` as specified in section 9 of [@!OpenID]
+    - `private_key_jwt` as specified in section 9 of [@!OpenID]
  5. shall use PKCE [@!RFC7636] with `S256` as the code challenge method
  6. shall send access tokens in the HTTP header as in Section 2.1 of OAuth 2.0 Bearer Token Usage [@!RFC6750]